 For beauty treatments

-Use lemon peels as a skin tonic by lightly rubbing onto the face before rinsing with water (being careful to avoid the eye area).
-They won't be an anti-wrinkle treatment but they will help to tone the skin.
+- Use lemon peels as a skin tonic by lightly rubbing onto the face before rinsing with water (being careful to avoid the eye area).
+They won't be anti-wrinkle but they will help to tone the skin.

 Lemons are another wonderful whole food - especially when you use the whole lemon and not just the juice.